mrrfv/open-android-backup/README.md

 ### Linux

 1. Install p7zip, adb, curl, bc, pv and optionally secure-delete.
 If you're on Debian or Ubuntu, run this command: `sudo apt update; sudo apt install p7zip-full adb curl bc pv secure-delete`.
-2. [Download](https://github.com/mrrfv/linux-android-backup/releases/latest) the Linux Android Backup bundle, which contains the script and companion app in one package.
-You can also grab an experimental build (heavily discouraged) by clicking on [this link](https://github.com/mrrfv/linux-android-backup/archive/refs/heads/master.zip) or cloning.
+2. [Download](https://github.com/mrrfv/open-android-backup/releases/latest) the Open Android Backup bundle, which contains the script and companion app in one package.
+You can also grab an experimental build (heavily discouraged) by clicking on [this link](https://github.com/mrrfv/open-android-backup/archive/refs/heads/master.zip) or cloning.
 3. Enable [developer options](https://developer.android.com/studio/debug/dev-options#enable) and USB debugging on your device, then run `backup.sh` in a terminal.

 ### macOS